cmilazzo/cmilazzo.github.io/index.md

 ***

 ## About Me
-''Over a decade of experience supporting and administering enterprise applications all by relentlessly and creatively solving customer problems.''
+'''Over a decade of experience supporting and administering enterprise applications all by relentlessly and creatively solving customer problems.'''

 ***